The Best Rain Jackets for Outdoor Adventures

-As the seasons start to turn and fall brings its characteristic downpours and colder temperatures, one piece of gear becomes so crucial that leaving for an outdoor adventure without it is, to say the least, ill advised.
+As the seasons start to turn and fall brings its characteristic downpours and colder temperatures, one piece of gear becomes so crucial that leaving for an outdoor adventure without it is, to say the least, ill-advised.
 A fully waterproof rain jacket, whether you’re hiking, running, mountain biking or climbing, allows you to spend more time outdoors when most hang up their gear and glue themselves in front of a TV.
 So do yourself a favor and pick up one of the best rain jackets on the market.

-Mountain Hardwear Quasar Lite
+Mountain Hardwear Exponent Jacket

 Arc’teryx Beta SV

-For the absolute highest-grade waterproof shell on the market, Arc’teryx offers the Beta SV.
+For the High-Performance Athlete: For the absolute highest-grade waterproof shell on the market, Arc’teryx offers the Beta SV.
 The stitching alone justifies the price tag, but if that isn’t enough to convince you, the Beta SV also features Gore-Tex Pro Shell fabric to keep you dry even in the harshest of conditions.

-Fjällräven Keb Eco-Shell Anorak
+Fjällräven Keb Eco-Shell

 Outdoor Research Axiom